msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 * Payshop: Go to WooCommerce > Settings > Checkout > Pagamento na rede de agentes Payshop and fill in the data provided by ifthenpay: Payshop Key.
 * Cofidis Pay: Go to WooCommerce > Settings > Checkout > Cofidis Pay and fill in the data provided by ifthenpay: Cofidis Pay Key.
 * Apple Pay, Google Pay, and PIX: Go to WooCommerce > Settings > Checkout > ifthenpay Gateway and fill in the data provided by ifthenpay: Backoffice Key, then choose the Gateway Key (request a new “Static gateway” if you don’t have one already), and finally, the Payment methods you want to activate.
 * Make sure you ask ifthenpay to activate the “Callback” on their side with the URL and Anti-phishing key provided in the settings screen.
-There is a feature in each payment method screen that allows you to make this request via an API, except on Credit card where this is not needed, and payment methods via “ifthenpay Gateway” (Apple Pay, Google Pay, and PIX) where the callback activation is automatically set.
+There is a feature on each payment method screen that allows you to make this request via an API, except for payment methods via the “ifthenpay Gateway” (Apple Pay, Google Pay, and PIX), where the callback activation is automatically set.
 * Start receiving payments :-)

 == Frequently Asked Questions ==

 = Can I start receiving payments right away?
 Show me the money! =

-You have to sign a contract with ifthenpay in order to activate this service.
-Go to [https://ifthenpay.com](https://ifthenpay.com) for more information.
+You have to sign a contract with ifthenpay to activate this service.
+Go to [ifthenpay.com](https://ifthenpay.com/?lang=en) for more information and to sign up.

 = I’m an individual and not a registered business.
 Can I use this plugin? =

-ifthenpay only provides this service to registered businesses and equivalents (like tax-registered freelancers, for example).
+ifthenpay only provides this service to registered businesses and equivalents (such as tax-registered freelancers).
 You should [contact ifthenpay](https://ifthenpay.com/#contactos) if you need additional details on this matter.

 = The generated Multibanco reference does not contain the order number.
 How do I know which order was paid? =

 ifthenpay will send you an email each time a reference is paid, but the reference does not contain the order number.
-By design, our plugin does not include the order number in the reference due to the way WooCommerce/WordPress sets orders/posts IDs.
+By design, our plugin does not include the order number in the reference because of the way WooCommerce/WordPress sets orders/posts IDs.
 Anyway, you do not need the order number in the reference, because our plugin uses a callback mechanism. ifthenpay automatically notifies WooCommerce when a specific Multibanco reference is used for payment.
-The order is linked to the reference in the database and, also automatically, will be set as paid.
+The order is linked to the reference in the database and will also be automatically set as paid.
-If you still need to know to which order a reference is linked to, use the search box in the WooCommerce Orders administration screen.
+If you still need to know which order a reference is linked to, use the search box on the WooCommerce Orders administration screen.

 = How do I test the callback call to simulate a payment and foresee what happens when a real payment is made by a customer? =